Inclusive mainstream fund: 2026-27

 3. How much will we get and when?

-4. Funding should be used to build an inclusive core offer
+4. Use funding to build an inclusive universal offer

 This article is based on the DfE's guidance on the inclusive mainstream fund methodology.